Shifting:Stage Nuremberg

 Interactive programme

-Workshops, meetups, activity stands, exhibitions, installations, and much more — the Nürnberger U:FF partner stage, Shifting:Stage, offers numerous activities parallel to the main stage program!
+Workshops, meetups, activity stands, exhibitions, installations, and much more — the Nürnberger U:FF partner stage, Shifting:Stage, offered numerous activities parallel to the main stage program!

 Workshops